Salary Survey Extra: Deep Focus on CompTIA Project+

 Not At All Satisfied: 9 percent

-CompTIA’s certification program have global reach, but all but a handful of the Project+ holders that we heard from live and work in the United States.
+CompTIA’s certification program does have global reach, but all but a handful of the Project+ holders that we heard from live and work in the United States.
 Most of them are also men (92.4 percent of those surveyed), though we did hear from a small number female credential holders.

 There’s a fairly even distribution of the Salary Survey’s Project+ holders across the age spectrum, with nearly 40 percent of all survey participants on the leading edge of the curve, either between the ages of 25 and 34 (11.5 percent of respondents) or between the ages of 35 and 44 (28.2 percent).
 The biggest single group of Project+ holders are between the ages of 45 and 54 (37.2 percent of those surveyed), with 20.5 percent between the ages of 55 and 64, and the rest (2.6 percent) between the ages of 65 and 74.